datacamp/courses-introduction-to-python/chapter1.md

 In the Python script on the right, you can type Python code to solve the exercises.
 If you hit _Submit Answer_, your python script (`script.py`) is executed and the output is shown in the IPython Shell.
 DataCamp checks whether your submission is correct and gives you feedback.

-You can hit _Submit Answer_ as often as you want: you will not loose any experience points.
+You can hit _Submit Answer_ as often as you want: you will not lose any experience points.
 If you're stuck, you can click _Get Hint_, and ultimately _Get Solution_.

 You can also use the IPython Shell interactively: simply type commands and hit Enter.
 When you work in the shell directly, your code will not be checked for correctness: a great way to experiment.